 Depending on the specifics of the structure, and the used meta model and constructs, this might be a problem, or it might not.

 Take the use of requirements in a product definition as an example.
 If one version of the requirement is used in the specification of the product, and another version is used as a basis for test, then this is a clear problem.
 (The Test & Verification module of SystemWeaver also deals with this case.)

 On the other hand, if different subsystems in the product use different versions of the requirement, simply because the design changes were not completed at the same time, than that might not be a problem, because the effects of the requirement did not stretch across the subsystem boundaries.

 Usually in a design, you want to do changes so that old solutions (as designed, as manufactured) are backward compatible.
 If you change an interface it is good to make the change so that old designs will still work for the new version of the interface.
 This means that two components can in fact be designed for different versions of the interface, but still be able to work together.

 Views that Support Creating New Version

 SystemWeaver makes it easy to take out a new version of a released item or part by offering the option in various views.
-There are three standard views where you can take out a new version of a selected Item, two of them will simultaneously replace the selected item with its new version in the structure that is displayed.
+There are multiple standard views where you can take out a new version of a selected Item, two of them will simultaneously replace the selected item with its new version in the structure that is displayed.